MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/index.md

 **Note**
 Registry settings and tuning parameters changed significantly between versions of Windows Server.
 Be sure to use the latest tuning guidelines to avoid unexpected results.

-# What's New in the Latest Tuning Guide
+## What's new?

 This section describes what changes are in the Windows Server 2016 edition of the Performance Tuning Guide:

-**Configuration considerations added for new Nano installation-type**
+## Configuration considerations added for new Nano installation-type
-    - Details about Nano can be found [here](https://technet.microsoft.com/en-us/windows-server-docs/compute/nano-server/getting-started-with-nano-server)
+Details about Nano can be found [here](https://technet.microsoft.com/en-us/windows-server-docs/compute/nano-server/getting-started-with-nano-server)

-**Sections added:**
+### Sections added

     - Software Defined Networking, including RAS and SLB configuration guidance